Heavy rains lash Kerala, orange alert in 10 districts | Science-Environment

 Heavy rains lash Kerala, orange alert in 10 districts

-Heavy rains continued to lash Kerala on Monday with the IMD issuing an orange alert for 10 districts after a low pressure area had formed over the North East Bay of Bengal and neighbourhood.
-The districts of Kottayam, Ernakulam, Idukki, Thrissur, Palakkad, Malappuram, Kozhikode, Wayanad, Kannur and Kasaragod have been issued Orange alert.
+Heavy rains continued to lash Kerala on Monday with the IMD issuing an orange alert for 10 districts after a low-pressure area had formed over the North East Bay of Bengal and neighborhood.
+The districts of Kottayam, Ernakulam, Idukki, Thrissur, Palakkad, Malappuram, Kozhikode, Wayanad, Kannur, and Kasaragod have been issued Orange alert.

-The Kundala, Kallarkutti, Malankara and Ponmudi dam shutters have been opened resulting in water rise in Periyar, Muthirapuzha and Muvattupuzha rivers.
+The Kundala, Kallarkutti, Malankara, and Ponmudi dam shutters have been opened resulting in water rise in Periyar, Muthirapuzha, and Muvattupuzha rivers.
 "There was one death reported from Thiruvananthapuram on Sunday.
-The death occured after the person came in contact with a live electric wire which got snapped due to heavy rain and wind," State Disaster Management Authority told P T I.
+The death occurred after the person came in contact with a live electric wire which got snapped due to heavy rain and wind," a State Disaster Management Authority official told P T I.

-"We have also received information about one death from Kasaragod on Monday morning, but yet to receive the details officially," it added.
-A weather bulletin said that a low pressure area has formed over Northeast Bay of Bengal and neighborhood on Sunday morning and is likely to move west-northwest during the next 2-3 days.
+"We have also received information about one death from Kasaragod on Monday morning, but yet to receive the details officially," the official added.
+A weather bulletin said that a low-pressure area has formed over the Northeast Bay of Bengal and neighborhood on Sunday morning and is likely to move west-northwest during the next 2-3 days.

 At least eight houses have been destroyed in yesterday's rain in Kasaragod district.
 The state has received an average of 7 cm of rainfall in the last24 hours.